foundriesio/docs/source/reference-manual/linux/linux-layers.rst

   $ cat conf/bblayers-factory.inc
   # This is a FoundriesFactory bblayers include file

-  # Meta-subscriber-overrides is the main FoundriesFactory layer
+  # meta-subscriber-overrides is the main FoundriesFactory layer
   # Do not remove unless you really know what you are doing.
   BASELAYERS += "${OEROOT}/layers/meta-subscriber-overrides"